How does the program work?

 Where does the money go?

 Money earned through Growing Together sales go directly to the farmers themselves.
-The Nashville Food Project charges a small fee to farmers to participate in TNFP-sponsored market outlets, and every other penny earned goes back to the farmer that grew the food.
+The Nashville Food Project charges a small fee to farmers to participate in the program and to utilize TNFP-sponsored market outlets, and every other penny earned goes back to the farmer that grew the food.
 Each farmer manages his or her own micro-enterprise to earn personal income from what he or she grows.